 Your blog appearance?
 Well, that’s just how your blog looks in the mobile apps, Dashboard, and search results.

-Touch things to change or hide them.
+Tap on things to change or hide them.
 Adjust your accent color.
 Go totally nuts.

 You can check out any blog’s theme (including your own) by clicking on that blog in the dashboard, then clicking the username at the top of the panel that slides out.